 The magic items 5e offers are a great way to spice up a DnD campaign.
-While anyone, regardless of DnD races or DnD backgrounds, could stumble upon a magic item, they can provide lots of interesting options for martial DnD classes in particular, such as the Fighter 5e or Barbarian 5e.
+While anyone, regardless of their DnD race or DnD background, can get great use out of a 5e magic item, they can provide lots of interesting options for martial DnD classes in particular, such as the Fighter 5e or Barbarian 5e.
 In a fantasy world, it’s not fair if the DnD Wizard is the only one who gets to play with cool toys.

 If you’re a DM, be careful not to hand out loads of super rare, super powerful magic items to a low-level party, or things will get chaotic real fast.
 The best 5e magic items can be truly campaign-warping, and if you hand them out like candy, you’ll have to get creative with encounters to maintain any semblance of challenge.
 The same goes for players: don’t expect to gain 5e magic items when prepping your next DnD character build.

-This list will cover all different kinds of D&D magic item, from handy trinkets to devastating artefacts.
+This list will cover all different kinds of D&D magic items, from handy trinkets to devastating artifacts.
 As you read through, you should quickly get a sense of which will provide the most fun for you and your party.
 The best DnD 5e magic items spark ideas.
 Now prepare your Identify spells, because…

 These are the best DnD magic items 5e: